Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Technical details

 \section{Technical details}

-For the finite rings, we employ the \textit{density-matrix renormalization group} (DMRG), which approximates the ground-state wavefunction as a matrix-product state (MPS), capturing entanglement and correlations through iterative optimization and state truncation.
-The key control parameter is the ``bond dimension'' $\chi$ that corresponds to the number of variational parameters in the MPS ansatz.
-DMRG has proven quite effective for finite molecular systems described by the Heisenberg model~\cite{Rausch2021,Rausch2022}.
+The DMRG algorithm approximates the ground-state wavefunction as a matrix-product state, capturing entanglement and correlations through iterative optimization and state truncation.
+The key control parameter is the bond dimension $\chi$ that corresponds to the number of variational parameters in the ansatz state.
 As a rigorous measure of accuracy, we employ the variance per site given by

 We extrapolate the energy per site by a linear ansatz $E/L = (E/L)_{\text{exact}} + \alpha\cdot\text{var}/L$~\cite{Rausch2023}.
 We use the two-site DMRG algorithm to grow the bond dimension for the first iterations before switching to the cheaper one-site algorithm with perturbations~\cite{Hubig2015}.
-Periodic boundary conditions (PBC) are implemented as long-range terms on the level of the matrix-product operator (MPO) representation of the Hamiltonian, and the bandwidth of the interaction graph $J_{ij}$ is minimized using the reverse Cuthill-McKee algorithm~\cite{Ummethum2013,Rausch2021}.
+The system naturally features periodic boundary conditions, which we implement via long-range terms on the level of the matrix-product operator representation of the Hamiltonian, and the bandwidth of the interaction graph $J_{ij}$ is minimized using the reverse Cuthill-McKee algorithm~\cite{Ummethum2013,Rausch2021}.

-Furthermore, the SU(2) symmetry of the model~\eqref{eq:H} with $B=0$ allows us to increase efficiency by working in the reduced spin basis.
-This means that an SU(2)-invariant bond dimension $\chi_{\text{SU(2)}}$ corresponds to a much larger $\chi_{\text{eff}}$.
-For the $S=2$ system investigated here we find $\chi_{\text{eff}} \sim 7\chi_{\text{SU(2)}}$, i.e. almost an order-of-magnitude gain.
+The SU(2) symmetry of the model~\eqref{eq:H} with $B=0$ allows us to increase efficiency by working in the reduced spin basis.
+A SU(2)-invariant bond dimension $\chi_{\text{SU(2)}}$ corresponds to a much larger effective $\chi_{\text{eff}}$.
+For the $S=2$ system investigated here, we find $\chi_{\text{eff}} \sim 7\chi_{\text{SU(2)}}$, i.e., almost an order-of-magnitude gain.
 Moreover, the exploitation of SU(2) symmetry allows us to directly target states with a given quantum number $S_{\text{tot}}$ and compute the energy curve $E(S_{\text{tot}})$.